Uncover the truth in your Google Analytics data

 - Are you seeing high amounts of referral spam in your reports?
 Check acquisition> All traffic> Referrals and look out for any strange looking sites.

-- I’m not particularly a fan of the bounce rate metric in GA, at least not as it comes out-of-the box.
+- I’m not particularly a fan of the bounce rate metric in GA, at least not as it comes out-of-the-box.
 It can be semi-useful to analyse if you have an effective way to track user engagement beyond page navigation.
 With that said, the bounce rate metric, in my opinion, is a great way to spot tracking errors.
 Too high a bounce rate (>90%) could indicate issues with cookie persistence whereas too low a bounce rate (<10%) more often than not indicate duplicated tracking, a very common issue.
 Another reason for this is misunderstanding the nonInteraction field when setting up event tracking.
 For example, let’s say you want to track an auto-play video on a landing page.
 Not setting the nonInteraction field to “true” in this instance would ensure every such visit has a 0% bounce rate.

 - Collecting anything deemed as PII* (personally identifiable information) in GA is strictly against the Google Analytics terms of service and can result in having accounts closed down.
 See Google’s advice on this to ensure you’re not doing anything untoward in this area.

 - Duplicate transactions.
 I mentioned earlier the popular phrase “Garbage in, garbage out.”
 Duplicate transactions, like bounce rate, are one of my favourite data quality garbage detectors.
 By that, I mean this is one of my go-to reports when doing a quick scan over a property to check for poor data quality, as the presence of such tends to indicate further data quality issues..
 Out of the box, GA doesn’t offer a standard report for this data.
 So, head over to custom reports and create a report with transaction id as the dimension and transactions as the metric.
 In usual circumstances, you’d expect to see 1 transaction for each transaction id.
 There can be valid instances where multiple transactions can take place for the same id, such as where a user has the ability to add items at a later date to a current transaction, but this is rare.
-So, if you’re seeing a lot of transaction ids with more than 1 transaction, you have a problem which needs resolving.
+So, if you’re seeing a lot of transaction ids with more than 1 transaction, you have a problem that needs resolving.
 There are various ways to resolve this but my advice is to speak to your developers and have them fix the issue at source to ensure a transaction can only be sent once regardless of, for example, how many times a thankyou page is loaded.

 *(Per Google) PII includes, but is not limited to, information such as email addresses, personal mobile numbers, and social security numbers

-Now, there are many more things worth checking in a GA audit, particularly related to Ecommerce reports, but in the interest of trying to prevent you from contributing negatively to our own bounce rate, I’ll save you the nitty gritty for now and stick to the above key factors.
+Now, there are many more things worth checking in a GA audit, particularly related to Ecommerce reports, but in the interest of trying to prevent you from contributing negatively to our own bounce rate, I’ll save you the nitty-gritty for now and stick to the above key factors.

 Auditing your Google Analytics account gets you so far but you’ll need to ensure the data coming into Google Analytics is solid at the point of collection too.
 Doing an audit merely tells you where your data quality is at that point in time.
 What it doesn’t do is raise the alarm when things appear to be out-of-sync at a later date.